 Why?
-Because I had shown Dan a solid day of what this blog is all about.
+Because I had shown Dan a solid day of what this website is all about.
 We went to a wide variety of museums, met some wonderful docents, learned a bunch of stuff we didn’t know we cared to learn and here, at the lock museum, it all came together for him (I think).
 Totally random, singularly devoted to one subject (Locks!), and decidedly quirky, I had created a convert in Dan.
 He grew up in Connecticut and went to Yale, but like 99% of the public, had never really delved into the seemingly mundane to find the exquisite.
 Now he had… And like I said, he was loving it.

 Not that either of us gives a hoot about locks.
 They are merely functional and important little pieces of hardware that we navigate several times a day without thinking about them.
 We lock our houses with tumbler locks.
 Our cars with automated locks.
 We get into our office buildings with magnetic strip reader locks.
 Unlock our desks with little crappy key locks.
 And thankfully there are those out there who find beauty and historical significance of these things to the extent that they’ve put together an incredibly large display of them in a museum setting.